eunos-1128/eunos-1128/README.md

 ## Profile

-I'm research engineer studying bioinformatics/cheminformatics.
+🧬 I'm research engineer studying bioinformatics/cheminformatics.

 Other things are:

-* Interested in drug discovery using SBDD/FBDD and deep learning
-* Also interested in medicinal chemistry (organic systhesis)
-* Like web development (Python, TypeScript, JavaScript and related tools)
-* Bioconda & conda-forge packaging
+💊 Interested in drug discovery using SBDD/FBDD and deep learning ⚗️ Also interested in medicinal chemistry (organic systhesis) 🌐 Like web development (Python, TypeScript, JavaScript and related tools) 🐍 Bioconda & conda-forge packaging
-* Flatpak packaging
+🔲 Flatpak packaging
-* Linux geek
+🐧 Linux geek

-Links to other pages (Linkedin, X, etc...) are listed on my [Website](https://eunos-1128.github.io/).
+🔗 [Links](https://eunos-1128.github.io/) to other pages (Linkedin, X, etc...).

 Please DM me on [X](https://x.com/eunos1128) if you want to get in touch with me (too many email spams).